smileidentity/smile-identity-core-js/README.md

 - `generate_signature`
 - `confirm_signature`

-The **Utilities Class** allows you as the Partner to have access to our general Utility functions to gain access to your data.
+The **Utilities Class** allows you as the Partner to use our general Utility functions to gain access to your data.
 It has the following public methods:

 - `get_job_status`

-This package **requires node 6.x or higher**

 ## Documentation